2025 Invasive Aquatic Plant Management Grant Program

 Delineation survey

-Grant funds are intended to support projects that have a delineation survey done in 2023, prior to treatment.
-Some delineation surveys done in 2022 may be adequate to define treatment areas for 2023 based on species and treatment method.
-If you believe a delineation survey done in 2022 is adequate to establish treatment areas in 2023, please include it with your permit application.
+Grant funds are intended to support projects that have a delineation survey done in 2025, prior to treatment.
+However, some delineation surveys done in 2024 may be adequate to define treatment areas for 2025 based on species and treatment method.
+If you believe a delineation survey done in 2024 is adequate to establish treatment areas in 2025, please include it with your permit application.
 It will be reviewed when your permit application is reviewed.
 If it is acceptable, the requirement for a new survey can be waived.

-• The delineation map must be submitted to complete the IAPM permit application, and the grantee must receive an IAPM permit to conduct the treatment work in the Control Grant Project.
+• The delineation map must be submitted to complete the invasive aquatic plant management permit application, and the grantee must receive an invasive aquatic plant management permit to conduct the treatment work in the invasive aquatic plant management grant project.

 • The delineation survey cannot be done by the same company that does the treatment.
 It must be done by a qualified third party.